Constraining a companion of the galactic center black hole, Sgr A*: Introduction

-Recent observations by the LIGO/Virgo/Kagra collaboration have now confirmed the existence of intermediate-mass black holes (IMBH) \citep[e.g., GW190521][]{GW190521a+20,GW190521b+20}.
+If Sgr A* is a member of a binary, could its companion be an intermediate-mass black hole (IMBH), that is, a black hole with a mass in the range of hundreds to thousands of solar masses?
+Recent observations by the LIGO/Virgo/Kagra collaboration have now confirmed the existence of 100 solar-mass black holes \citep[e.g., GW190521][]{GW190521a+20,GW190521b+20}.
 Our galactic center may harbor IMBH as a result of a possible minor merger with a low-mass or dwarf galaxy or even with a globular cluster.
 Such a scenario was considered by \citet{RM13}, who suggested that if IMBH serve as the seeds of SMBH in the center of galaxies, hierarchical galaxy evolution could yield many IMBH in our galaxy.
-Additionally, a combination of theoretical and observational arguments suggest that IMBH are expected to exist in the central parsec of the galaxy \citep[e.g.,][]{Hansen+03,Maillard+04,Grkan+20,Gualandris+09,Chen+13,Naoz+20,Generozov+20,Fragione+20,Zheng+20,Rose+22,Rose+23,Zhang+23}.
+Additionally, a combination of theoretical and observational arguments have led to speculation that IMBH may exist in the central parsec of the galaxy \citep[e.g.,][]{Hansen+03,Maillard+04,Grkan+20,Gualandris+09,Chen+13,Naoz+20,Generozov+20,Fragione+20,Zheng+20,Rose+22,Rose+23,Zhang+23}.

 In an earlier paper \citep{Naoz+20}, we constrained the allowable parameter space of an IMBH at the center of our Galaxy using the 20+ years of observations of the star S0-2, which orbits the SMBH Sgr A* with an orbital period of $16$ years and an eccentricity of about $0.88$.
 The recent closest approach of this star to Sgr A* (pericenter) has been used to test and confirm the prediction of general relativity (GR) for the relativistic redshift \citep[e.g.,][]{GRAVITY18,Do+19} and the advance of the pericenter \citep{Gravity+20}.
 The star S0-2 has been observed for more than two decades, and its orbit is sufficiently regular that, if there is a companion to Sgr A*, it is either quite close to the main black hole, or well outside the orbit of S0-2, making this three-body system somewhat hierarchical in nature (Figure \ref{fig:Cartoon}).